torkale/upgrade_yosemite/README.md

-# Upgrade from OSX Mavericks to OSX Yosemite
+# Upgrade Yosemite

-A list of known issues when upgrading development machine from mavericks to yosemite
+A list of known issues when upgrading development machine from osx 10.9 mavericks to osx 10.10 yosemite.

-It is recommended to perform the update overnight as it requires several hours
+It is recommended to perform the update overnight as it requires several hours.

+## Homebrew

-### Homebrew services
+### services

 It is required to retap services